-As the new normality of the COVID-19 pandemic sets in, the Board meetings have returned to their normal frequency and were held on a quarterly basis.
-As per the previous reporting year, almost all meetings were held online to reduce physical contact and limiting the spread of the infectious virus.
+Board meetings were held on a quarterly basis.
 Since the meetings are frequently held online, the members of the Board are also invited to attend the monthly Executive and Investment Committee meetings.

-During 2021, the Company has maintained its adaptable strategies of remote working and workforce bubbles in accordance with the work exigencies.
-These were implemented with the objective of minimising the impact on efficiency and service standards while also taking consideration of the health and safety of both clients and employees.
+During 2022, the Company has maintained its adaptable strategies of remote working in accordance with the work exigencies.